ahmetdem/Parser/readme.md

 # A simple command-line parser for C++

 This script provides a simple command-line parser for C++ applications.
 It allows you to define options and functions to be executed when those options are parsed.
+(Options Only Work for Copy Function as of Now.)

 ## Usage